Intel's Core i5-8250U CPU reviewed

 Intel's OEMs have a possible answer to Vega processor graphics, though, courtesy of Nvidia's GeForce MX150 graphics chip.
 Including this Pascal GPU in a system may not be as elegant as the all-in-one Ryzen APU, but the GeForce's 384 stream processors and 2GB of dedicated GDDR5 memory seem poised to deliver an experience similar to, if not better, than AMD's parts.
 The discrete graphics chip has some advantages, too, namely that it's not contending with the processor for memory bandwidth in one socket.

 For entry-level gaming, the MX150 deserves to be taken seriously.
 At its 1532 MHz boost clock, the MX150 offers 1.18 TFLOPS of single-precision number-crunching performance, 23.5 Gpixels/sec of pixel fill rate, and 35.3 Gtexels/sec of texture-filtering capability.
-Those numbers more than make up for the shortcoming of the Intel GT2 IGP, and the MX130 does it in just 30W of board power.
+Those numbers more than make up for the shortcoming of the Intel GT2 IGP, and the MX150 does it in just 30W of board power.
 The performance-per-watt potency of the Pascal architecture cannot be denied.
 Of course, AMD's Ryzen APUs deliver the sum of their performance from a 15W TDP, but one should game on AC power for the best experience to begin with.
 The extra power draw of the MX150-and-i5-8250U combo isn't that much of a liability in that light.

 The challenge for AMD's partners, then, is to deliver Ryzen Mobile systems at the right prices.
 The HP Envy X360 15z Touch, the first Ryzen Mobile system to go on sale, offers a Ryzen 5 2500U APU with Vega 8 processor graphics.
 That SoC pairs up with a 1TB mechanical hard drive, 8GB of dual-channel DDR4-2400 RAM, and a 15.6" IPS touch screen with Windows and a convertible hinge.
 The whole package runs $749.99 at Best Buy right now, although HP's Black Friday deals have driven that starting price down to as little as $575 lately.
 Considering the ephemeral nature of those discounts, we'll use the $750 figure as a solid starting point.